sifatul/react-share-social/README.md

 - `url`: content to be shared

-- `socialTypes`: array of button names
+- `socialTypes`: array of button names in lower case

 - `onSocialButtonClicked`: Callback function to receive a data everytime any social button is clicked